What does a website cost in 2021 and how do you determine the right budget for you?

 Lowest Website Cost are Web-Builders:

 Web-builders can deliver professional-looking results and be managed easily—but their capabilities and flexibility are somewhat limited.
-Wix, Weebly, Foursquare, and other popular web-builders are all-in-one tools that require little technical prowess, time, or budget.
+Wix, Weebly, Squarespace, and other popular web-builders are all-in-one tools that require little technical prowess, time, or budget.
 For a small monthly subscription fee, you get site-building tools, web hosting, and technical support.
 This works for bloggers, small businesses, and some online stores that want a professional business site that’s easy to start up, edit, and maintain—at a low cost.
 However, complex sites for eCommerce or commercial web apps will need something more.